 You select 1 module and give up 1 philosopher's stone.
 You then gain an extra 48-hour extension for completing that module's social annotations and quizzes.
-Please note that this is in addition to the automatic, additional 24-hour grace period.
+Please note that this extension begins immediately after the 24-hour grace period has ended.